openela/ELValidated-abi/README.md

 <a id="dsitrocompat"></a>
 # A tool for checking distro RPM packages

-## DISTROCOMPAT
+## elverify-abi

-DISTROCOMPAT is a script built around libabigail tools that quickly checks either if a RPM is compatible against a Vendor distro.
+elverify-abi is a script built around libabigail tools that quickly checks either if a RPM is compatible against a Vendor distro.

 ### Comparing rpm Vs XML DB folder